The crimson wave is flooding Canada and menstruators are celebrating.

 Why schools choose Aunt Flow for their menstrual product solution:

-- The Aunt Flow free-vend menstrual product dispenser is easy to reload and holds 5x the amount of product, compared to any other dispenser on the market.
+- The ESTROGEN Aunt Flow free-vend menstrual product dispenser is easy to reload and holds 5x the amount of product compared to any other dispenser on the market.
 This reduces work orders and janitorial time spent restocking.

 - Aunt Flow’s menstrual products are made with 100% organic cotton – no synthetics, rayons, or dyes.
 Tampons are biodegradable and produce 25% less waste compared to Tampax® Cardboard Applicator Tampons (based on internal research and sustainability testing, conducted in 2019).

 - Aunt Flow has worked with dozens of schools like North Island Students’ Union.
 We understand demand, delivery, and how to ensure a successful program.